 All agency grant programs, which provide seed funding to schools and communities across the state, have been drastically reduced by more than 45%, and some grant categories have been suspended or eliminated completely, including but not limited to: all grant categories have been drastically reduced in arts education, arts learning in communities and community arts categories.
-In addition, the following grant programs have been suspended or eliminated for multiple years.
-Performing Ant Sc Corp grants for elementary schools, Arts in Alternative Education grant funds have been available in some fiscal years and in others it has been completely eliminated, and Capitol Art Field Trip Subsidy (suspended due to eliminated position, budget cuts and Capitol renovation project).
+In addition, the following grant programs have been suspended or eliminated for multiple years: Performing Arts Corp grants for elementary schools, Arts in Alternative Education grant funds have been available in some fiscal years and in others it has been completely eliminated, and Capitol Art Field Trip Subsidy (suspended due to eliminated position, budget cuts and Capitol renovation project).
 Since FY2008, overall agency grant totals have reduced from 581 to 432 grants annually.
 The number of organizations has reduced from 390 to 269 and in particular, rural investment has experienced the greatest impact with investment falling from 51% to 40% due to state shortfalls and private fund matching resource challenges.
 In FY2020, our agency granted out \$2,308,835 in funding to support arts education and arts access to schools and organizations across the state in 89 communities.
 The number of communities across the state has reduced from 122 to 89 impacting the accessibility of high-quality arts education and arts programming for our residents who are geographically isolated, socio-economically challenged and for our state's most vulnerable populations, such as veterans, at-risk youth, and individuals with disabilities.
-This draconian loss of impact affects the professional instruction in arts education that can unlock the creative potential of Oklahoma students, strengthening education and cultivating a 21st century workforce.
-This loss of funding also impacts rural Oklahoma as the arts and cultural offerings enhance quality of life and enliven historic theaters and spaces, igniting economic development and small business investment in sma
+This draconian loss of impact affects the professional instruction in arts education that can unlock the reative potential of Oklahoma students, strengthening education and cultivating a 21st century workforce.
+This loss of funding also impacts rural Oklahoma as the arts and cultural offerings enhance quality of life and enliven historic theaters and spaces, igniting economic development and small business investment in small towns across Oklahoma.
+Agency programs and services have been also reduced including but not limited to: suspension of the agency's statewide Leadership Arts program; certification track of the state's Cultural District Initiative has been suspended; suspension of Oklahoma's New and Emerging Arts Leaders Network (ONEAL) for creative workforce development; new artist applications have been suspended for the agency's Performing and Teaching Artist Rosters; Teaching with Capitol Art for homeschoolers, teachers, and families has been completed suspended; and, all Capitol Galleries and artwork projects within the Capitol have been suspended due to the eliminated position (Director of Education and Capitol Galleries) due to budget cuts and the Capitol renovation project.